-Fire District Uses 4G LTE to Connect CAD System & Reduce Response Time & IT Man-Hours
+Fire District Uses LTE to Connect CAD System & Reduce Response Time & IT Man-Hours

 Clackamas County’s Fire District #1 in Oregon requires constant Internet access so Computer-Aided Dispatch (CAD) systems can accurately send the closest available vehicles to local emergencies.
 The department’s IT team must be able to monitor and manage its mobile network solutions remotely, reducing the need for in-person IT work that consumes time and money.

-Clackamas Fire now easily deploys and manages Cradlepoint COR Series in-vehicle routers through Cradlepoint NetCloud Manager (NCM)—keeping its CAD system and patient data reporting connected 24x7 and enhancing the department’s emergency response time.
+Clackamas Fire now easily deploys Cradlepoint NetCloud Service for mobile — keeping its CAD system and patient data reporting connected 24x7 and enhancing the department’s emergency response time.
+The service includes a cloud-managed router with embedded LTE.
+This service provides reliable and agile connectivity that is easy to deploy and manage remotely.

 Clackamas Fire District #1 is one of the largest fire protection districts in Oregon, serving more than 220,000 citizens across nearly 235 square miles in several cities and unincorporated areas just outside Portland.
 Based at 20 fire stations in urban, suburban, and rural areas, the organization’s firefighters respond to tens of thousands of incidents every year.